© Crown copyright 2018

-Where an application affects 20 or more land units the fee is payable under Article 6 of the fee order unless a greater fee would be payable under Scale 1 (for first registrations and transfers on sale of land), or Scale 2 (for charges, transfers of charges and transfers of land not on sale).
+Where an application affects 20 or more land units the fee is payable under Article 6 of the fee order unless a greater fee would be payable under Scale 1 (for first registrations, transfers on sale of land and registration of leases out of registered titles), or Scale 2 (for charges, transfers of charges and transfers of land not on sale).

 A ‘land unit’ means:

 (i) the land registered under a single title number other than, in the case of an application to register a charge, any estate under any title number which is included in a primary application within the meaning of article 5(2), or

 (ii) on a first registration application, a separate area of land not adjoining any other unregistered land affected by the same application.

 Where an application for the registration of a transfer of whole, a charge of whole or a transfer of charge is delivered by electronic means, the scale fee payable will be reduced by 50 per cent.
 However, large-scale applications, under article 6, are not subject to the 50 per cent reduction.

 The fee under Article 6 is the sum of:

 - £10 for each of the first 500 land units comprised in an application, and

 - £5 for each additional land unit over 500 units

 There is a maximum Article 6 fee of £40,000 (£30,000 for voluntary applications) which applies to first registration applications.
 There is no cap on registered land.
 The tables with examples A, B and C later in Examples illustrate this formula.